daniele-athome/hass-config/README.md

 ### Lights

-Some smart light entities and a few scenes that are used in automations elsewhere.
+Some light entities and a few scenes that are used in automations elsewhere.

 ### Media Player

 Some fun with my media players:

-* Kodi on a Raspberry PI
+* :cinema: Kodi on a Raspberry PI
-* Philips TV set
+* :tv: Philips TV set
-* Google Home (used only for Karen's voice)
+* :speaker: Google Home (used only for Karen's voice)
+* :musical_note: House music system powered by Mopidy and Snapcast

 It contains mainly utility scripts for handling those players and a few sensors that help some automations elsewhere.
+Interactions between media players are also handled here (e.g. pause music when playing videos on Kodi and vice versa).

 ### Night mode